Non-relativistic transport from frame-indifferent kinetic theory: Discussion

 \section{Discussion}

 The findings of this study significantly advance our understanding of the kinetic theory in non-relativistic gravitational settings, facilitated by the NC framework.
-The introduction of Milne-invariant data is pivotal in establishing a robust theoretical foundation for analyzing gases and fluids in gravitational fields.
-As a consequence we are able to resolve a long-standing puzzle in kinetic theory that concerns the covariant formulation.
-In the Newton-Cartan framework it is clearly visible that the Milne boost symmetry is spontaneously broken by the presence of matter, which fixes the derivative expansion unambiguously.
-This observation justifies our prescription to formulate frame-indifferent kinetic theory.
-Without the explicit Milne boost symmetry it is impossible to understand the resolution of the paradox.
-Previous attempts of this problem have missed this symmetry and thus have not been able to provide a clear physical explanation of the paradox.
+In both relativistic and non-relativistic settings, physical theories must remain observer-independent, even when spacetime symmetries are broken.
+In Newton--Cartan geometry, fluids in equilibrium select a preferred frame, spontaneously breaking Milne boost invariance.
+This breaking introduces fixed background fields, such as the fluid velocity, which do not transform under the broken symmetry.
+Though the equations remain covariant, these backgrounds encode physically meaningful symmetry breaking, making its effects observable.
+A consistent use of observer-independent data is pivotal in establishing a robust theoretical foundation for analyzing gases and fluids in gravitational fields.
+As a consequence we are also able to resolve a long-standing puzzle in kinetic theory that concerns the covariant formulation.
+Without explicitly enforcing the Milne boost symmetry, and pointing out where the traditional approach to kinetic theory fails to observe it, it is impossible to understand the resolution of the frame-indifference controversy.
+Previous attempts to solve this problem have missed this symmetry and thus have not been able to provide a clear physical explanation of the paradox.

-Our work not only advances the theoretical understanding of kinetic theory in curved spacetime but also opens up new avenues for experimental investigation in ultracold atomic systems.
-The integration of geometric potentials and quantum vortices provides a richer framework for exploring the dynamics of superfluids, and the experimental feasibility of studying these systems in microgravity environments further enhances the potential impact of our findings.
-Recent experimental advances in Bose-Einstein condensates on the International Space Station now allow the creation of ultracold atomic bubbles \cite{aveline_observation_2020,carollo_observation_2022}.
+Our work not only advances the theoretical understanding of kinetic theory in curved spacetime, but also opens up new avenues for experimental investigation in ultracold atomic systems.
+The integration of geometric potentials and quantum vortices provides a rich framework for exploring the dynamics of superfluids, and the experimental feasibility of studying these systems in microgravity environments further enhances the potential impact of our findings.
+Recent experimental advances in Bose-Einstein condensates on the International Space Station allow the creation of ultracold atomic bubbles \cite{aveline_observation_2020,carollo_observation_2022}.
 This provides a promising possibility to investigate a bubble-trapped superfluid experimentally.
 Motivated by this experimental progress, there has been a renewed interest in the dynamics of few-body vortices on curved surfaces \cite{bereta_superfluid_2021,caracanhas_superfluid_2022,padavic_vortex-antivortex_2020,xiong_hydrodynamics_2024}, offering different perspectives on the mathematical treatment of point vortex dynamics on curved surfaces.